cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

     Instead, navigate to the git repository in Snowflake and click "Fetch", which should bring in the new changes.
 The next time the dashboard launches, it should be based on the latest version.
+1. Delete the development dashboard in Snowflake to prevent clutter.

 ## Where to manipulate data